-Importance of Domestic Helper Reference Letter
+Importance of Reference Letter for Domestic Helper

-One of the most frequently asked questions by employers who opt for direct hire is that: how can I know the candidates’ work quality when there are no recruitment agencies screening candidates for me?
+One of the most frequently asked questions by employers who opt for direct-hire is that: how can I know the candidates’ work quality when there are no recruitment agencies screening candidates for me?

 The merit of recommendations

 During the recruitment process, a reference letter gives you an idea of what to expect from the domestic worker.
 In the letter, a previous employer may share the main duties of the domestic helper and if you are lucky you get to read / hear about the cooking skills of a helper or how great she is with kids.

 You have an overall idea of how happy the previous employer was.
 If the recommendation is not good, you can take this into account in your overall decision.